 THE UNIVERSITY OF TENNESSEE

-Randy was appointed interim president of The University of Tennessee by the UT Board of Trustees in September 2018.
+Randy currently serves as the Interim President of The University of Tennessee after the UT Board of Trustees appointed him to the position in September 2018,

-As interim president, Randy will serve as the chief executive officer of a statewide university system that includes the flagship campus in Knoxville, campuses in Chattanooga and Martin, the Health Science Center in Memphis, the Space Institute in Tullahoma, and the statewide institutes of agriculture and public service.
+As interim president, Randy is the chief executive officer of a statewide university system that includes the flagship campus in Knoxville, campuses in Chattanooga and Martin, the Health Science Center in Memphis, the Space Institute in Tullahoma, and the statewide institutes of agriculture and public service.

 Born and raised in South Knoxville,